 Dating from the 1950s to the 1980s, this collection of propaganda ranges across one of the most significant periods in Chinese history, from shortly after the establishment of the People's Republic of China to the years following the death of its controversial leader, Mao Zedong.

-Collection of Chinese propaganda material from the mid-late 20th century by Chinese, 19501989
+Collection of Chinese propaganda material from the mid-late 20th century by Unknown Artist, 19501989

 © The artists